 Erected 1998 by E Clampus Vitus, Las Plumas del Oro Chapter No. 8.

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Other nearby markers.
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Sloat Towne Hall (approx. ¼ mile away); Twenty Mile House (approx. 1.9 miles away); Jackson, Ross, Tefft and Dempsey Memorial (approx. 2.4 miles away); Vardanega Spring (approx. 2½ miles away); Spring Garden (approx. 3.8 miles away); Beckwourth Trail – Greenhorn Creek Canyon (approx. 6.4 miles away); Longboard Ski Races (approx. 6.8 miles away); Jamison City, Eureka Mine and Mill, Johnstown (approx. 7.1 miles away).
 Touch for a list and map of all markers in Cromberg.

 Categories. • Industry & Commerce •

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 19, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 389 times since then and 17 times this year.
-Photos: 1, 2. submitted on June 19, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+This page originally submitted on June 19, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 412 times since then and 2 times this year.
+Photos: 1, 2. submitted on June 19, 2012, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.